cs3110/textbook/data/ounit_files.md

 ## Merlin file

-If you are using Merlin (e.g., your editor is Atom or Emacs), you will notice two things that aren't quite optimal at this point.
+If you are using Merlin (e.g., your editor is VS Code or Emacs), you will notice two things that aren't quite optimal at this point.
 First, Merlin doesn't understand the OUnit code.
 Second, Merlin doesn't understand the code located in `sum.ml` while you are editing `sum_test.ml`.
 To fix both of those problems,